James Mullin

-A journalist later in life, he wrote an autobiography, The Story of a Toiler's Life, which was published posthumously in 1921 and reprinted in 2000 as part of University College Dublin's Classics of Irish History series.
+A journalist later in life, Mullin spent his final years writing an autobiography, The Story of a Toiler's Life, which was published posthumously in 1921 and reprinted in 2000 as part of University College Dublin's Classics of Irish History series.
+The autobiography gives an account of plebeian life in mid-Victorian Ulster.

 Quote

 Although he was a Catholic, he attended a Protestant school.
 Of this experience he was quoted as saying: